ds2010/pyStoNED/README.md

 # pyStoNED [![Documentation Status](https://readthedocs.org/projects/pystoned/badge/?version=latest)](https://pystoned.readthedocs.io/en/latest/?badge=latest)

-`pyStoNED` is a Python package that provides functions for estimating Convex Nonparametric Least Square (CNLS), Stochastic Nonparametric Envelopment of Data (StoNED), and other various StoNED-related variants (e.g., CQR, ICNLS).
-It allows the user to estimate the CNLS/StoNED models in an open-access environment rather than in commercial software, e.g., GAMS, MATLAB.
+`pyStoNED` is a Python package that provides functions for estimating Convex Nonparametric Least Square (CNLS), Stochastic Nonparametric Envelopment of Data (StoNED), and other various StoNED-related variants such as Convex Quantile Regression (CQR), Convex Expectile Regression (CER), and Isotonic CNLS (ICNLS).
+It allows the user to estimate the CNLS/StoNED frontiers in an open-access environment.
+It also provides efficiency analysis of Data Envelopement Analysis (DEA) and Free Disposal Hull (FDH)  MATLAB.
 The `pyStoNED` package is built based on the [PYOMO](http://www.pyomo.org/).

 # Installation